You’ve just approved a security review of your codebase. Do you:

-By the end of the audit, the difference between these answers will lead to profoundly disparate results.
+By the end of the review, the difference between these answers will lead to profoundly disparate results.
 In the former case, you’ll waste money, lose time, and miss security issues.
 In the latter case, you’ll reduce your risk, protect your time, and get more valuable security guidance.

 It’s an easy choice, right?